hcoberdalhoff/MEMPSToolkit/README.md

 Be aware, some policies will not export / import using the "v1.0" api endpoints of Intune, but only when using "beta".

-If your results are imcomplete, try appending `-prefix "https://graph.microsoft.com/beta/"` to your commands.
+If your results are incomplete, try appending `-prefix "https://graph.microsoft.com/beta/"` to your commands.
 The stable "v1.0" is default where possible.

 ## Authenticate against MS Graph